Reconfigurable-Computing-CalPoly-Pomona/cFS_MSTAR/README.md

 If you need other applications from the cFS application list, you can use "git" to pull from cFS application website.
-But make sure to modify the script file and target.cmake file under the sample_del folder.
+But make sure to modify the script file and target.cmake file under the sample_def folder.